Psychology Major (M)

 • Build and enhance interpersonal relationships

-• Adopt values that build community at local, national, and global levels, including from a Christian perspective.
+• Adopt values that build community at local, national, and global levels, including from a Biblical perspective.

 Goal 4: Communication